 I worked in architecture until the economic downturn.
 My partner and I had saved enough so that we could live on $10 a day for the year.
 As a result, we visited mostly developing countries where we could afford to live.
 During this time, I became interested in ethnographic textiles and started working with artisans in Indonesia and India.
 This experience of understanding the importance of craft has had an enormous effect on my process.

-Are there any artists that have inspired and influenced you in your work?
+Are there any artists who have inspired and influenced you in your work?
 If so, who are they?

 I saw the Lee Bontecou show at the Museum of Contemporary Art in Chicago in 2003.
 Although she had shown in New York during the 1960’s, she had been working in relative obscurity for years.
 Bontecou was in her mid 70’s at the time, and this inspired me.
 I love the organic shapes in her sculpture and unconventional use of materials.